-The Translational Physiology Section of All Life considers translational research in physiology.
+The Translational Physiology Section of All Life considers submissions of translational research in physiology.

-This section invites scientists to share their research activity with our broad readership.
-In this section of All Life we consider for publication the latest news on:
+In this section of All Life, we consider for publication the latest news on:

 Meet the Section Editor